grafana/grafana/ISSUE_TRIAGE.md

 ### Subscribe to all notifications

-The more advanced, but recommended way is to subscribe to all notifications from this repository which means that all new issues, pull requests, comments and important status changes are sent to your configure email address.
+The more advanced, but recommended way is to subscribe to all notifications from this repository which means that all new issues, pull requests, comments and important status changes are sent to your configured email address.
 Read this [guide](https://help.github.com/en/articles/watching-and-unwatching-repositories#watching-a-single-repository) for help with setting this up.

-It's highly recommened that you setup filters to automatically remove emails from the inbox and label/categorize them accordingly to make it easy for you to understand when you need to act upon a notification or where to look for finding issues that haven't been triaged etc.
+It's highly recommended that you setup filters to automatically remove emails from the inbox and label/categorize them accordingly to make it easy for you to understand when you need to act upon a notification or where to look for finding issues that haven't been triaged etc.

 Instructions for setting up filters in Gmail can be found [here](#setting-up-gmail-filters).
 Another alternative is to use [Trailer](https://github.com/ptsochantaris/trailer) or similar software.